kubernetes/website/docs/admin/kubeadm.md

 short-term solution, eventually they will be integrated in the kubeadm configuration file.

-**Note:** These environment variables are deprecated and will stop function in v1.8!
+**Note:** These environment variables are deprecated and will stop functioning in v1.8!

 | Variable | Default | Description |
 | --- | --- | --- |